Privacy Policy

 Personal data held by us may be transferred to:

-Occasionally, we may receive requests from third parties with authority to obtain disclosure of personal data, such as to check that we are complying with applicable law and regulation, to investigate an alleged crime, to establish, exercise or defend legal rights.
+Occasionally, we may receive requests from third parties with authority to obtain disclosure of personal data.
+This could be to check that we are complying with applicable law and regulation; to investigate an alleged crime; to establish, exercise or defend legal rights.
 We will only fulfil requests for personal data where we are permitted to do so in accordance with applicable law or regulation.

 Where possible, personal data resides within the UK territory but may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 We will take all reasonable steps to ensure that your data is treated securely, in accordance with this privacy statement.

 We have taken steps to ensure all personal data is provided with adequate protection and that all transfers of personal data outside the EU are done lawfully.
-Where we transfer personal data outside of the EU to a country not determined by the European Commission as providing an adequate level of protection for personal data, the transfers will be under an agreement which covers the EU requirements for the transfer of personal data outside the EU.
+Where we transfer personal data outside of the EU to a country not determined by the European Commission as providing an adequate level of protection for personal data, such transfers will be conducted under appropriate safeguards.
+These safeguards may include standard contractual clauses approved by the European Commission or the UK Government, or other legally-recognised mechanisms that ensure compliance with applicable data protection laws.

-• Where we process personal data based on consent, individuals may withdraw their consent at any time by contacting us or clicking on the unsubscribe link in an email received from us.
+Where we process personal data based on consent, individuals may withdraw their consent at any time by contacting us or clicking on the unsubscribe link in an email

 If you wish to exercise any of these rights, please send an email to info@ukcommunityfoundations.org.

 We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to info@ukcommunityfoundations.org.
-We will investigate and respond to any complaints we receive.
+We will investigate and respond to any complaints we receive in a timely manner.

 UK Community Foundations